from Atlantic-Pediatrics, LLC

-Just because someone has initials after their
+Just because someone has initials after

 what sells TV news and books is controversy, not

 accuracy.
 People with initials after their name

 are probably guilty of more misinformation on the

 site information which tries to sell you something,

 whether it's a book, a 'natural' remedy, or a medical

-the modern day equivalent of the snake oil salesman.
+the snake oil salesman.

-Much of the medical information presented
+Much of the medical information

 research.
 But on-line information from less than

 conspiracy theories or false claims have been

 When searching for legitimate health information on the internet, might we suggest that you stay away from the popular search engines such as Google, Yahoo, and the like.
 Instead, confine your search to direct links or search engines offered by major health related institutions such as medical schools, hospitals, or national stature organizations such as the National Institutes of Health or the American Academy of Pediatrics.
 Even information from these reputable sources may be false, misconstrued, or not applicable in your child's case.
 Overall, we prefer information obtained from a recent edition book published by the American Academy of Pediatrics, such as Caring for Your Baby and Young Child from Birth to Five or Guide to Your Child's Symptoms.
 If you obtain information that is any way questionable from whatever source, run it by your pediatrician before acting on it.